Back in the summer I visited Coniston for the first time in many years. I ...

 The Bathymetric Atlas of the English Lake District is a fascinating book representing the contours beneath the surface of the area’s many stretches of water

 Recently I wrote about my rediscovery of the Coniston area after not having visited for some years.
-I enjoyed the scenery from on-board the National Trust’s Steam Yacht Gondola so much that I returned just two days later to visit another of Coniston’s local gems, Brantwood.
-Brantwood is a house and 250-acre fellside estate which […]
+I enjoyed the scenery from on board the National Trust’s Steam Yacht Gondola so much that I returned just two days later to visit another of Coniston’s local gems, Brantwood.
+Brantwood is a house and 250-acre fellside estate […]

 Today, the Tour of Britain once again passed through the Lake District, this time setting out from Carlisle and finishing in Kendal, and climbing the fearsome ‘Struggle’ up to Kirkstone Pass!
 It was a shame that once the riders reached the South Lakes they were greeted with rain, but it didn’t stop a number of us from […]

 If, like me, you’re interested in all things Beatrix Potter, the Lingholm Kitchen and Walled Garden at Portinscale – which is on the north-western shore of Derwentwater, near Keswick – should be high on your list of places to visit next time you’re exploring the Lake District.
 The main house at Lingholm was built in […]